liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 - Dispatch an XHR that targets the ResourceURL for a facelet document such as "myView.xhtml" and verify that the status code is HttpServletResponse.SC_NOT_FOUND (404).

+[<a name="6.138"></a>6.138] TODO: addResponseCookie (bridge-tck-main-portlet)

+- During an action, call `ActionResponse.addCookie(cookie)`.
+Upon subsequent render, call `RenderRequest.getCookies()` to verify that the cookie is present.

+Note that it is not valid to test for the presence of the cookie on the client, because the Portlet 3.0 JavaDoc for `PortletResponse.addProperty(Cookie)` states that the cookie may be stored on the server (rather than the client) as an implementation detail.

 ## <a name="7"></a>Chapter 7 Tests

 ## <a name="8"></a>Chapter 8 Tests